What is a dental implant?

 What is an implant made of ?

 Implants can be made of pure titanium or a titanium alloy which makes the implant stronger.
 They can also be made of Zirconium, a ceramic material.
 Titanium has been used for over 50 years and has an impeccable track record in terms of biologic compatibility.
 Zirconium is relatively new and is less proven.

 The cost of an “implant” is broken into three parts: the cost of surgical placement, the cost of the implant parts (abutments) and the crown or denture.

 The costs can be varied depending on the number of implants (more implants, less fee per implant) and the type of material used in the final restoration (porcelain, plastic or composite).
 Generally, more experienced surgeons and prosthodontists (with 3+ years of graduate training) will charge more than someone with limited experience (a weekend course).
 There is also a wide range of costs associated with an implant reconstruction.

 What makes a quality dental Implant?

 High quality implants cost more than knock off or clone type implants.
-Also, the reconstruction can be made cheaply, by sending them to China, or using cheap materials, or they can be made locally by skilled laboratory technicians.
+Also, the reconstruction can be made cheaply, by sending them products made outside of the United States, or using cheap materials, or they can be made locally by skilled laboratory technicians.
 Therefore, as in any medical procedure, the skill of your dental team is a vital part in the success of your final implant restoration.
 You are not buying a product, a TV, you are buying a service and the skill and expertise of your dental professionals and the quality of the parts used are important to the long term success of your treatment.